ca-la/bin/src/scripts/README.md

 # scripts/

-One-off scripts and tools that do not need run on a regular/automated basis, but were run in production at some point.
+Scripts and tools that do not need run on a regular/automated basis, but were run in production at some point.
 Some of these may be useful in future.

 Scripts that will only be run one time belong in `one-off/`.
 These are